Need to Pay Taxes? Try Online Payment Options

 To check answers to FAQs, visit

-Sherry Yao is a Supervisor in the Tax department at Cover & Rossiter.
-She joined the firm in 2015.
+Sherry Yao is a Supervisor in the tax department at Cover & Rossiter.
+A graduate of the University of Delaware’s Lerner College of Business and Economics with a Master of Science in Accounting, she joined Cover & Rossiter in August 2015.